koansoftware/linuxlab-yocto/README.md

  * a PC or Laptop with Linux (preferred), Windows or MacOS.
  * at least 20GB of free space on disk
  * at least 4GB of RAM
- * install Docker fllowing the links below
+ * install Docker following the links below

 Introduction